BashaarJavaid/BashaarJavaid.github.io/README.md

 ## Deploying to GitHub Pages

-This portfolio is configured for deployment to GitHub Pages as a user site.
+This portfolio is configured for deployment to GitHub Pages.
 Follow these steps to deploy:

 ### Automatic Deployment (Recommended)

 1. Push your changes to the `main` branch of your GitHub repository
 2. GitHub Actions will automatically build and deploy your site
-3. Your site will be available at `https://bashaarJavaid.github.io/`
+3. Your site will be available at `https://{username}.github.io/web-portfolio2`

 ### Manual Deployment